 97:3 The Night of Power is better than a thousand months.

-97:4 The angels and the Spirit (Gabriel) descend thereon by the Leave of their Lord with every Command.
+97:4 The angels and the Spirit (the archangel Gabriel) descend thereon by the Leave of their Lord with every Command.

 97:5 It is peace, till the break of dawn.